choiyhking/manual/how_to_start_katacontainer_containerd.md

 ##########################################################
 ```

-If you finished configuration, "SAVE" as `.config`
+If you finished configuration, "SAVE" as `.config`.

 ```
 # build kernel